offlinemark/dawtool/README.md

 A [hosted version](https://timestamps.me) has processed 600+ project files since March 2020.

-Tempo automation is currently supported for linear automation only.
+Tempo automation is supported for linear automation only.
 Nonlinear automation may cause inaccuracies.

 ## Credits